-- II.
+II.
 Tuition: Tuition and fee payments are payable through the FACTS Tuition System according to the signed financial agreements.
-Beginning in the 2015-2017 School Year: All families must be registered thought the FACTS Management Tuition System in which monthly payments for tuition are made. - a.
-Payment through FACTS Tuition offers options of using a credit card (fee is charged by FACTS) or automatic bank deduction (no fee is charged). - b.
-Fees (Tuition) will be paid through the FACTS Tuition System. - c.
-Registration fee is due at time of re-registration. - d.
-Graduation fee is due at time of re-registration. - e.
-Other miscellaneous fees may also be included and paid though the FACTS Tuition System on the due dates established by the Business Office. - f.
-All responsible parties are to adhere to the signed FACTS Tuition agreement. - g.
-If tuition account is sent to collections, you will be responsible for the collection fee. - III.
-Book Fees: Parents may not purchase their own books, and this is not an option.
+All families must be registered thought the FACTS Management Tuition System in which monthly payments for tuition are made.

+a.
+Payment through FACTS Tuition offers options of using a credit card (fee is charged by FACTS) or automatic bank deduction (no fee is charged).

+b.
+Payments (Tuition) will be paid through the FACTS Tuition System.

+c.
+Registration payment is due at time of re-registration.

+d.
+Graduation payment can be paid through the FACTS Tuition System.

+e.
+Other miscellaneous fees may also be included and paid though the FACTS Tuition System on the due dates established by the Business Office.

+f.
+All responsible parties are to adhere to the signed FACTS Tuition agreement.

+g.
+If tuition account is sent to collections, parents/ legal guardians will be responsible for the collection fee.

+III.
+Book Payments: Parents may not purchase their own books, and this is not an option.

 The school strives to ensure that all course materials purchased are suitable for the software/hardware requirements of the school network and that all editions are accurate in order to facilitate instruction at the school.
-Students may have to purchase their own summer reading novels on their own at an additional cost to them and may have their digital textbooks, workbooks, and other course materials that are covered by the book fee distributed later than other students.
+Students may have to purchase their own summer reading novels on their own at an additional cost to them.
+Digital textbooks, workbooks, and other course materials that are covered by the Registration fee will be added to the student's iPad when school starts.

-- IV.
-Fees: Students with any outstanding fees (iPad, graduation, etc.) may be denied examination permits and other school related documents.
+IV.
+Payments: Students with any outstanding fees (Registration, graduation, Athletic payments, Dual Enrollment, etc.) may be denied examination permits and other school related documents.
 Students may incur fees for failing to return athletic equipment on time or for other disciplinary reasons (parking permit, detention, shaving, ID reprints, lanyards, etc.).
-Any outstanding fee may prevent a student from receiving their examination, transcripts, yearbooks, diplomas in a timely manner. - V. Fundraising: (ADOM reference) No student may solicit funds in the school's name unless such solicitation has been authorized in writing by the principal. - VI.
+Any outstanding payments may prevent a student from receiving their examination, transcripts, yearbooks, diplomas in a timely manner.

+V. Fundraising: (ADOM reference) No student may solicit funds in the school's name unless such solicitation has been authorized in writing by the principal.

+VI.
 No-refund/Non-transferrable Policy: The school follows a non-refund policy.
 Registration fees, field trip fees, dance ticket fees, and all other event fees are non-refundable and non-transferrable.
 Student may not sell or transfer event tickets to other students without written approval from the administration.
 Registration fees, and all other related fees, may not be refunded for voluntary and/or involuntary withdrawal.
-The school month starts on the first (1st) day of the month; therefore, tuition is non-refundable due to voluntary or involuntary withdrawal at any period of the month. - VII.
+The school month starts on the first (1st) day of the month; therefore, tuition is non-refundable due to voluntary or involuntary withdrawal at any period of the month.

+VII.
 Parent Volunteer Hours: All families are required to fulfill ten (10) Parent Volunteer Hours.
-Various opportunities to complete Parent Hours are posted in the annual calendar displayed on our website, and others will be advertised throughout the school via Email.
-It is the parent's responsibility to ensure that their contact information is always up to date and to check their Emails regularly to be informed. - a.
+Various opportunities to complete Parent Hours will be advertised throughout the school year via email.
+It is the parent's responsibility to ensure that their contact information is always up to date and to check their emails regularly to be informed.

+a.
 Deadline for Parent Volunteer Hours: Parent Hours for Senior Students are due by the second Monday in April.
-Parent Hours for Underclassmen students are due by the second Monday in May. - b.
+Parent Hours for Underclassmen students are due by the second Monday in May.

+b.
 Failure to Complete Parent Volunteer Hours: Families who fail to complete Parent Volunteer Hours by the deadlines assigned will have a Parent Stewardship payment of \$25 for every hour they fail to complete.
-By the end of the School Year if these obligations have not been met, the Report Card and Transcripts will be held until payment is made.

-Parents are responsible for keeping track of their service hours and to get them approved by the Faculty/Staff member in charge of the event
+\Parents are responsible for keeping track of their service hours and to get them approved by the Faculty/Staff member in charge of the event